Should I Become a Butcher?

 Step 1: Consider a Certificate

 While a high school diploma is the minimum requirement to become a butcher, individuals may want to consider pursuing a certificate related to meat processing or meat science.
-Students will have an opportunity to take courses in meat evaluation, meat animal processing, meat selection and meat industry technology.
-This is an opportunity for students to learn about slaughtering techniques, inspection, breeding, nutrition and hormones and cutting.
+Students have an opportunity to take courses in meat evaluation, meat animal processing, meat selection and meat industry technology.
+This is an opportunity for students to learn about slaughtering techniques, inspection, breeding, nutrition, hormones and cutting.

-Participate in an internship.
-While pursuing a certificate, an internship will provide you with an opportunity to work and learn under a professional butcher.
-This supervised experience could take place at a local grocery store or butchery shop and prepare you for professional work.
+- Participate in an internship.
+While pursuing a certificate, an internship can provide you with an opportunity to work and learn under a professional butcher.
+This supervised experience could take place at a local grocery store or butchery shop and prepares you for professional work.

 Step 2: Gain Employment as a Meat Cutter

 Before working as a butcher, prospective employers want applicants to have experience.
 One way to gain experience is to obtain a job as a meat cutter.
 Meat cutters receive on-the-job training, and their work is generally supervised by butchers.
 Meat cutters also must have strong customer service skills to ensure individuals receive the proper cut of meat.